Parallel-NetCDF/E3SM-IO/README.md

 [ADIOS](https://github.com/ornladios/ADIOS2).
 The benchmark program in this repository is developed to evaluate the E3SM I/O kernel performance using the above mentioned libraries.
+Achieving a good I/O performance for E3SM on HPC systems is challenging because its data access pattern consists of a large number of small, unordered, non-contiguous write requests on each process.

 ### Data Partitioning Pattern in E3SM
 The problem domain in E3SM simulation is represented by a cubed sphere grid